taylorlapeyre/basicwardrobe.info/_includes/formal.md

 ### Ties
 ![](/assets/images/tie.png)

 Ties vary in an extreme amount of ways.
-However one thing should always be true: your tie should always match your shirt.
+However, one thing should always be true: your tie should always match your shirt.
 Therefore, when looking for ties, keep in mind the colors your dress shirts (as well as the length of the tie) before making the purchase.

 *Suggestions:*